dkosmari/Turbiine/README.md

        - `X`/`1` to reset to the default button shortcut.

-  If you leave the button shortcut empty, because you didn't hold any button long enough in step *2*, the shortcut will be considered disabled.
+  If you leave the button shortcut empty, because you didn't hold any button long enough in step *ii*, the shortcut will be considered disabled.

 - **Reset all turbos...**: Immediately disables all turbo action on all controllers.
 All buttons go back to normal.